GlennVL-AP/cpp-programming-slides/slides/session_4/index.md

 * Since C++11 it is allowed to write the return type at the end.
 * Syntax: auto func() -> return_type
-* Useful in metaprogramming when return type depends on function arguments.
+* Useful in meta-programming when return type depends on function arguments.

 ---